Emery (band): Style

-BadChristian & Knuckle Breakers
+BadChristian, Knuckle Breakers and Emeryland

-Toby Morrell, Matt Carter and their friend, pastor and former Emery bassist Joey Svendsen used to run a blog called Un-learning, where they wrote about moral and religious issues.
-The intent was usually to hold open discussions about sensitive topics, while getting a variety of different viewpoints (Christian, atheist, etc.)

-In 2013, Un-learning was rebooted as BadChristian.
-In addition to being a blog, BadChristian also serves as a podcast where the three host discussions with guests such as Underoath, Norma Jean, Thrice etc. BadChristian also serves as the band's own label titled BC Music.
-The label roster includes Emery, Matt & Toby, The Classic Crime, Vocal Few, Kings Kaleidoscope, Abandon Kansas, Pacific Gold, Zach Bolen (of Citizens & Saints) and House of Heroes.

-In 2014, BadChristian published books "BadChristian, Great Savior" and "The M Word".

-In 2015, BadChristian released the BadChristian app for iOS, Android, and Windows Phone.
-It provides free mobile access to the BC blog, podcasts and some of the BC Music artist music.
-Also, in 2015, BadChristian published a third ebook, BadChristian Tackles the Lighter Topics.
+In early 2010s Toby Morrell, Matt Carter and their friend, pastor and former Emery bassist Joey Svendsen ran a blog titled Un-learning, where they wrote about moral and religious issues.
+The intent was usually to hold open discussions about sensitive topics, while getting a variety of different viewpoints (Christian, atheist, etc.) In 2013, Un-learning was rebooted as BadChristian.
+In addition to being a blog, BadChristian also served as a podcast where the three hosted discussions with guests such as Underoath, Norma Jean and Thrice among others.
+BadChristian also served as the band's own label titled BC Music.
+The label roster included Emery, Matt & Toby, The Classic Crime, Vocal Few, Kings Kaleidoscope, Abandon Kansas, Pacific Gold, Zach Bolen (of Citizens & Saints) and House of Heroes.
+In mid 2010s, BadChristian published numerous e-books (such as "BadChristian, Great Savior", "The M Word", and BadChristian Tackles the Lighter Topics) and released the BadChristian app for iOS, Android, and Windows Phone, which provided free mobile access to the BC blog, podcasts and some BC Music releases.

-In 2021, BadChristian's YouTube channel containing all the material since 2013, was renamed to Knuckle Breakers.
+In 2021, BadChristian's YouTube channel containing all the materials since 2013, was renamed to Knuckle Breakers.
 On November 24, 2021, Emery released a video version of their ninth studio album, Rub Some Dirt On It, via Knuckle Breakers YouTube Channel.

+In 2019, Emery launched a fan club named Emeryland.
+Emeryland membership gave access to exclusive recordings and releases (such as In Shallow Seas We Sail (Live) and Palmetto EP), exclusive merch items, Knuckle Breakers Discord community, etc. BadChristian podcast was rebooted as Songs & Stories podcast, and moved to Emeryland fan club.